east-sussex-county-council/Escc.EastSussexGovUK.Umbraco/README.md

 ## Development setup steps

+1. Create an Azure storage account or get the [Azure storage emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator).

-1. Ensure that [Escc.WebApplicationSetupScripts](https://github.com/east-sussex-county-council/Escc.WebApplicationSetupScripts) and [Escc.EastSussexGovUK](https://github.com/east-sussex-county-council/Escc.EastSussexGovUK) are already set up in folders alongside this repository.
+2. Ensure that [Escc.WebApplicationSetupScripts](https://github.com/east-sussex-county-council/Escc.WebApplicationSetupScripts) and [Escc.EastSussexGovUK](https://github.com/east-sussex-county-council/Escc.EastSussexGovUK) are already set up in folders alongside this repository.

+3. Get the `Web.Debug.config` files for `Escc.EastSussexGovUK.Umbraco.Web` and `Escc.EastSussexGovUK.Umbraco.Api` from our secrets store and place them in the  `Escc.EastSussexGovUK.Umbraco.Web` and `Escc.EastSussexGovUK.Umbraco.Api` folders.
+If you don't have access to these files, follow the manual steps later.

-2. From an Administrator command prompt, run `app-setup-dev.cmd` to set up a site in IIS and prepare the Umbraco configuration files.
+4. From an Administrator command prompt, run `app-setup-dev.cmd` to set up a site in IIS and prepare the Umbraco configuration files.

-3. Build the solution
+5. Build the solution.

-4. Obtain an Umbraco Forms licence file called `umbracoForms.lic` and copy it into both `~\Escc.EastSussexGovUK.Umbraco.Web\bin` and `~\Escc.EastSussexGovUK.Umbraco.Api\bin`
+6. Obtain an Umbraco Forms licence file called `umbracoForms.lic` and copy it into `~\Escc.EastSussexGovUK.Umbraco.Web\bin`.

-5. Go to `https://localhost:port/umbraco` in a browser to run the Umbraco installer (where `port` is the one you chose for the web application when you ran `app-setup-dev.cmd`).
-Alternatively, if you already have an database, in both `~\Escc.EastSussexGovUK.Umbraco.Web\web.config` and `~\Escc.EastSussexGovUK.Umbraco.Api\web.config` set the `umbracoConfigurationStatus` and `umbracoDbDSN` values.
+7. Go to `https://localhost:port/umbraco` in a browser to run the Umbraco installer (where `port` is the one you chose for the web application when you ran `app-setup-dev.cmd`).
+Use a SQL Server database as you'll need to connect to the same one from the API project.
+Alternatively, if you already have an database, in `~\Escc.EastSussexGovUK.Umbraco.Web\web.config` set the `umbracoConfigurationStatus` and `umbracoDbDSN` values.

+8. Copy the `umbracoDbDSN` value from `~\Escc.EastSussexGovUK.Umbraco.Web\web.config` to `~\Escc.EastSussexGovUK.Umbraco.Api\web.config`.

+9. If you didn't have `Web.Debug.config` earlier, configure the `system.net/mailSettings` section in `~\Escc.EastSussexGovUK.Umbraco.Web\web.config` with a `from` address and details of your SMTP server.

+10. If you didn't have `Web.Debug.config` earlier, add proxy server and web API credentials to `~\Escc.EastSussexGovUK.Umbraco.Web\web.config` using [Escc.Net](https://github.com/east-sussex-county-council/Escc.Net) (if a page loads slowly and without template elements such as the header and footer, you  need to configure the proxy).

+11. Configure `~\Escc.EastSussexGovUK.Umbraco.Web\config\FileSystemProviders.config` and `~\Escc.EastSussexGovUK.Umbraco.Web\config\imageprocessor\security.config` as described in the documentation for [our fork of UmbracoFileSystemProviders.Azure](https://github.com/east-sussex-county-council/UmbracoFileSystemProviders.Azure/tree/escc).
+Be sure to read the documentation on the `escc` branch as there are extra fields to configure for Umbraco Forms.

+12. Configure a project in Exceptionless to report errors to, and enter the details in  `~\Escc.EastSussexGovUK.Umbraco.Web\web.config`, `~\Escc.EastSussexGovUK.Umbraco.Api\web.config`, `~\Escc.Jobs.SendAlerts\app.config` and `~\Escc.Jobs.UpdateIndexes\app.config`:

+	`<exceptionless apiKey="API_KEY_HERE" serverUrl="https://hostname" />`

-6. In the Umbraco back office, go to the Developer > uSync BackOffice > Snapshots and click 'Apply all'
+13. In the Umbraco back office for the web application project, go to the Developer > uSync BackOffice > Snapshots and click 'Apply all'.

-7. In `~\Escc.EastSussexGovUK.Umbraco.Web\web.config` add the `Proxy` and `RemoteMasterPage` sections
+14. You should now have a working back-office site with no content.
+Go to the content section and create a home page.

+### Additional steps to set up redirects

+1. Add a SQL Server connection string named `RedirectsReader` in the `connectionStrings` section of `~\Escc.EastSussexGovUK.Umbraco.Web\web.config`.

+For more detail see [Escc.Redirects](https://github.com/east-sussex-county-council/Escc.Redirects).

+### Additional steps to set up Umbraco Forms

+1. If you didn't have `Web.Debug.config` earlier, add the `SchoolApiUrl` to `~\Escc.EastSussexGovUK.Umbraco.Web\web.config`

+For more detail see [Umbraco Forms](UmbracoForms.md).

+### Additional steps to set up the jobs pages

+1. Set an Azure storage connection string in the `connectionStrings` section of `~\Escc.EastSussexGovUK.Umbraco.Web\web.config` and `~\Escc.Jobs.SendAlerts\app.config`.

+2. Copy the `system.net/mailSettings` section in `~\Escc.EastSussexGovUK.Umbraco.Web\web.config` to `~\Escc.Jobs.SendAlerts\app.config`.

+3. If you didn't have `Web.Debug.config` earlier, add proxy server credentials to `~\Escc.EastSussexGovUK.Umbraco.Api\web.config` using [Escc.Net](https://github.com/east-sussex-county-council/Escc.Net) to connect to our external jobs provider.

+4. If you didn't have `Web.Debug.config` earlier, add the URLs for our external jobs provider to `~\Escc.EastSussexGovUK.Umbraco.Api\web.config`.

+5. Create the jobs pages in Umbraco using the dedicated document types for jobs.

+For more detail see [Jobs](Jobs.md).

+### Additional steps to set up service alerts

+1. Set an Azure storage connection string named `Escc.ServiceClosures.AzureStorage` in the `connectionStrings` section of `~\Escc.EastSussexGovUK.Umbraco.Web\web.config`.
+This enables support for school closure alerts.

+For more detail see [Service Alerts](ServiceAlerts.md).

+### Additional steps to set up the recycling site finder

+The recycling site finder can appear on the 'Home page' and 'Standard Topic Page' templates.

+1. If you didn't have `Web.Debug.config` earlier, add `LocateApi*` settings to `~\Escc.EastSussexGovUK.Umbraco.Web\web.config`.

+For more detail see [Escc.RubbishAndRecycling.SiteFinder](https://github.com/east-sussex-county-council/Escc.RubbishAndRecycling.SiteFinder).